 I founded the Academy in 2010 with the support from a grant of the Department of Justice, Bureau of Justice Assistance.
-From 2012-2017, the Human Trafficking Academy has been sponsored by St. Thomas University School of Law’s LL.M./J.S.D.
+From 2012-2017, the Human Trafficking Academy has been sponsored by St. Thomas University College of Law’s LL.M./J.S.D.
 Program in Intercultural Human Rights, and two years ago, the late John J. Brunetti, a successful businessman and a philanthropist, donated a generous gift to the Academy to enable its contribution in serving the community with training, education, research and advocacy in the field of human trafficking.
 The Academy proudly holds the Brunetti name and remains a premier training center for law enforcement, lawyers, healthcare providers, teachers, students, researchers, religious institutions and the community at large on issues related to the crime of trafficking in persons.

 In the words of Pope Francis, human trafficking constitutes a crime against humanity, and those who suffer from it are “the least amongst us.”
 Rooted in Catholic Social Teaching, the human rights program at St. Thomas Law has long been a leader in advocacy and action efforts to put an end to human trafficking in our life time, through raising awareness of this scourge of humankind amongst our communities and training professionals of all disciplines, in line with the Holy Father’s call for men and women of good will to renew our commitment in improving human condition.